Consequentia mirabilis: Intuitionistic logic

 For what it's worth, this also gives a derivation of double-negation elimination for statements that have already been rejected.
 In other words, in intuitionistic logic $\neg A\vdash \neg \neg A\to A$.
 Compare this with explosion in general.

-Classical logic
+Further classical derivations

-It was established how consequentia mirabilis follows from double-negation elimination in minimal logic, and how it is equivalent to excluded middle.
-Two more classical arguments follow.
+Above it was established how consequentia mirabilis is equivalent to excluded middle over minimal logic.

+A quick derivation from double-negation elimination was demonstrated as well.
+What follows is two more lines or reasoning: